AlexanderFabisch/AlexanderFabisch.github.io/content/blog/learning-curves.md

 Title: Learning Curves in scikit learn
 Date: 2014-01-12 14:49
 Category: Blog
+Summary: A tutorial on the new learning curve feature of scikit-learn.

 [scikit learn](https://github.com/scikit-learn/scikit-learn) is a great machine learning library for Python.
 It offers broad range of machine